Digital Marketing Interview Tips & 28 Frequently Asked Question 2023

 The ranking is influenced by various factors such as relevance, authority, and user experience, and is important for visibility and traffic to a website.

-24. What is mobile optimization?
+24. What is Mobile Optimization?

 Mobile optimization is the process of optimizing a website or content for mobile devices, such as smartphones or tablets.